Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 3. **HRD2_delineateUpstreamCatchments.R** - This script uses the catchment relationships built into the shapefile to generate a delineation of the network from each catchment.
 The output is a file in `.RData` containing a list of lists.
 The greater list is comprised of all of the catchments in the original shapefile.
 Each sublist contains all of the catchments upstream of that particuar catchment.
 The sublists are named by their primary (most downstream) catchment and can be accesed by the $ operator (e.g. `delineatedCatchments$'730076'`).

   If this script has not been run and the delineated catchments `.RData` file does not exist, then open this script in R and set the `baseDirectory` as in previous scripts.
 Run the script which outputs the file to the proper folder.
 If the delineated catchments file does exist in the proper location, the script will not run.
-If the file is created separately, ensure proper naming of the file and move it to the same "versions" directory (e.g. `zonalStatistics\versions\NortheastHRD\NortheastHRD_delineatedCatchments.RData`).
+If the file is created separately, ensure proper naming of the file and move it to the same `\versions` directory (e.g. `zonalStatistics\versions\NortheastHRD\NortheastHRD_delineatedCatchments.RData`).

 4. **HRD3_calculateUpstreamStatistics.R** - The primary function of this script is to use the output from the zonal statistics step with the `_delineatedCatchments` object to generate values for upstream statistics in each catchment.
 The variables listed in the **HRD_INPUTS.txt** file will be processed.
 For each individual catchment, the variable values for all catchments in the upstream network are averaged (weighted by area).
 For each catchment, the percent of the area with data is calculated to account for missing raster data within the catchments.
-The script outputs two `.csv` files, 1 upstream and 1 local, for each variable into the "rTables" directory (e.g. `zonalStatistics\versions\NortheastHRD\rTables\upstream_forest_MEAN.csv`).
+The script outputs two `.csv` files, 1 upstream and 1 local, for each variable into the `\rTables` directory (e.g. `zonalStatistics\versions\NortheastHRD\rTables\upstream_forest_MEAN.csv`).

   Open this script in R and set the `baseDirectory` variable to the path up to and including the `zonalStatistics` folder and run the script.